hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 ### A Multi-language platform

-If you think of the JVM as the CLR, albeit there are differences, both are virtual machines that provide a platform for multiple languages.
-The difference is that on the JVM there really are many languages.
-While on the CLR, we mostly have C#, VB.NET (a dying bread) and F#, on the JVM there is Java, Scala, Clojure, Ceylon, Groovy, JRuby and Kotlin just to [name a few](http://en.wikipedia.org/wiki/List_of_JVM_languages)
+Think of the JVM as the CLR.
+Both are virtual machines that provide a platform for multiple languages.
+They have their differences of course, but both host multiple languages.
+While on the CLR, we mostly have C#, VB.NET (a dying breed) and F#, on the JVM there is Java, Scala, Clojure, Ceylon, Groovy, JRuby and Kotlin just to [name a few](http://en.wikipedia.org/wiki/List_of_JVM_languages).

 ### JVM Bytecode